 For example, let’s say you were travelling to Thailand during their declaration of martial law in May 2014.
 While on holiday you were involved in an accident completely unrelated to the warning, and you needed medical evacuation.
 In this instance you would be covered for any treatment you required, irrespective of the upgraded travel warning.

 Alternatively, if you were travelling in Egypt and you knew there are riots in the country.
-But while visiting the pyramids you accidently dropped your camera, then your policy would cover the cost to replace or fix your camera.
+But while visiting the pyramids you accidentally dropped your camera, then your policy would cover the cost to replace or fix your camera.

 In both these examples, you would still have all the usual benefits of travel insurance, but any claims relating to the warning (that you already knew about) may be invalid.